PROJECT OVERVIEW

 Final design

-Dark interface is chosen to improve readability and reduce eye strain to support viewing in dark environments, which is the most common use case.
-It also aligns with WCAG guidelines by ensuring sufficient contrast ratios between text and background to maintain accessibility for users with visual impairments.
+A dark interface is chosen to improve readability and reduce eye strain to support viewing in dark environments, which is the most common use case for security guards.
+It aligns with WCAG guidelines by ensuring sufficient contrast ratios between text and background to maintain accessibility for users with visual impairments.

-The images below demonstrate how the web app functions in a school setting.
+The images below show a preview of the design system, and demonstrate how the web app works within a school environment.

 SAFR - Recognition